Skip to content

 Round 4:

-• Insert the hook into the stitch before the needle-formed stitch, working yarn over, and pull the yarn through.
-Yarn over again, and pull the yarn through the loop on the hook.
+• Insert the hook into the stitch before the needle-formed stitch, yarn over with the working yarn, and pull the yarn through.
+Yarn over again and pull the yarn through the loop on the hook.

 • In the same stitch, make 2 sc.